whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_2.md

 ### Reclassify neighbourhoods, creating new **macrohoods** (upgrading)

+While we recognied four valid macrohoods in San Francisco, only two of these records were in Who's on First as existing neighbourhoods.
+The other two were not existing neighbourhood records that were not in Who's on First were imported as new features that did not supersede an existing record.

-Three current neighbourhood records were "promoted" to macrohood records.
-These neighbourhoods - Richmond District, Sunset District, and Downtown - were already in WoF, as neighbourhoods.
-We created new shapes by combining geometries from the SF OpenData neighbourhoods and updated names if necessary.
+Since our source data only included neighbourhood shapes, we'll have to create our own macrohood shapes.
+We created new shapes by combining geometries from the SF OpenData neighbourhoods.
 To combine geometries, the Dissolve tool in QGIS was used.
-The shape for the Sunset District macrohood record was created by selecting neighbourhood records that fall completely within the area we're designating as the Sunset District macrohood.
-In this case, those neighbourhoods were  Outer Sunset, Parkside, Golden Gate Heights, and Inner Sunset.
+For example, the shape for the Sunset District macrohood record was created by selecting neighbourhood records that fall completely within the area we're designating as the Sunset District macrohood: Outer Sunset, Parkside, Golden Gate Heights, and Inner Sunset.
 With those features selected, the Dissolve tool was used to export the merged geometry of these four neighbourhood geometries by clicking the "Vector" dropdown menu and selecting `Geoprocessing Tools` > `Dissolve`.

-A similar case was made for a Mission District macrohood, but because "The Mission" is a valid neighbourhood in addition to a "cluster" of neighbourhoods, the existing record stayed in the Who's On First repository as a neighbourhood and a new record was created for the Mission District macrohood.

 These four records (below) were imported as new macrohoods.
-These four macrohood records will parent the new and updated neighbourhood records that fall within their respective boundaries.
+The `wof:id` of these macrohood records will become the `wof:parent_id` of any neighbourhood within the given macrohood shape.
+Again, these `wof:id` values will be minted from Brooklyn Integers (just as we've done in previous steps) and the macrohood attributes will need to be updated accordingly.

 <img width="600" alt="SF OpenData neighbourhood data and new macrohoods projected in QGIS" src="https://mapzen-assets.s3.amazonaws.com/images/sf-neighbourhood-updates/macro_wlabel.png">